thecrackofdan/quaiminer-core/CONTRIBUTING.md

 # Contributing to QuaiMiner Core

-Thank you for your interest in contributing to QuaiMiner Core!
+Thank you for your interest in contributing to QuaiMiner CORE!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct